TaygaHoshi/tt-project/Lists/List of Rules - Combat.md

 + There are two kinds of rough terrain: light and heavy.
 	+ Walking or running through light rough terrain such as soft sand or shallow water takes up 2 walking speed per meter walked.
 	+ Walking through heavy rough terrain such as quicksand takes up 4 walking speed per meter walked.
-	+ Swimming in deep water, climbing and crawling are considered heavy rough terrain.
+	+ Swimming, climbing and crawling are considered heavy rough terrain.

 # Death
 + When a player character falls below 0 health, they are considered "unconscious".